One Acre Fund

 Environmental conservation

 One Acre Fund’s core agricultural work seeks to boost climate resilience for smallholder families via crop insurance, improved soil health, crop diversification, optimized seed choice, modern agricultural training, and agroforestry.
+As of 2025, they have planted over 350 million trees.

 One Acre Fund’s accountability

 One Acre Fund has been validated through rigorous due diligence and funding from many of the sector’s leading donors.
-This includes the Bill and Melinda Gates Foundation, Global Innovation Fund, Skoll Foundation, and Big Bang Philanthropy — a consortium of individuals and foundations committed to funding the best solutions to extreme poverty.
+This includes the Bill and Melinda Gates Foundation, Global Innovation Fund, Skoll Foundation, Green Climate Fund, and Big Bang Philanthropy — a consortium of individuals and foundations committed to funding the best solutions to extreme poverty.
 [4]

 In addition, One Acre Fund is committed to a robust set of internal controls.
 This includes financial tracking systems to monitor expenditures, fraud reporting trainings for all staff, and a rigorous schedule of internal and external audits.
 They publicly detail their long-term impact, methodology, and results from randomized trials, and publish annual performance and financial reports.
 [2] [3] [5] [6] [9]